metal-stack/docs/docs/src/developers/proposals/MEP9/README.md

 - SSH port on the firewalls
 - bmc-reverse-proxy for serial console access through the metal-console
+- Access to the API servers of different storage solutions from controllers running in the control plane

 These open ports are potential security risks.
 For example, while SSH access is possible only with private key it's still vulnerable to DoS attack.